CERTCC/Vultron/docs/process_models/report_management.md

     D -->|close| C
 ```

-Our model assumes that $Valid$ reports cannot be closed directly without
+Our model assumes that _Valid_ reports cannot be closed directly without
-first passing through either $Accepted$ or $Deferred$.
+first passing through either _Accepted_ or _Deferred_.
 It is reasonable
-to wonder why $close$ is not a valid transition from the $Valid$ state.
+to wonder why _close_ is not a valid transition from the _Valid_ state.
 The answer is that we wanted to allow prioritization and closure to be
 distinct activities; deferral is reversible, whereas closure is not.
-Often a Participant might initially $defer$ a case only to resume work
+Often a Participant might initially _defer_ a case only to resume work
 later, once more information has arrived.
 However, there is nothing
-stopping a Participant from instituting a process that goes from $Valid$
+stopping a Participant from instituting a process that goes from _Valid_
-to $Deferred$ to $Closed$ in rapid (even immediate) succession.
+to _Deferred_ to _Closed_ in rapid (even immediate) succession.

 #### RM